balaji1974/spring-ai/README.md

 allowing access to over 45,000 community-created models through Spring AI's Ollama integration, runnable locally.

+GGUF:
+Hugging Face Hub supports all file formats, but has built-in features for GGUF format, a binary format that is optimized for quick loading and saving of models, making it highly efficient for inference purposes.
+GGUF is designed for use with GGML and other executors.
+GGUF was developed by @ggerganov who is also the developer of llama.cpp, a popular C/C++ LLM inference framework.
+Models initially developed in frameworks like PyTorch can be converted to GGUF format for use with those engines.

 In this tutorial, we’ll explore how to use Hugging Face models with Spring AI and Ollama.
 We’ll build a simple chatbot using a chat completion model